sgoeschl/presentations/javameetup/openapi/slides/openapi.md

 * Your `XXXDelegate` implementation can be easily tested
 * Nested `XXXDelegate`  might help for cross-cutting concerns
   * Chain of Responsibility design pattern
-  * E.g. implement application-level security
+  * E.g., implement application-level security

 ---